5nizza/5nizza.github.io/_posts/zeta/2020-10-25-scenario-based-programming.md

 These scenarios can be guarded by conditions on the variables:
 "if the condition on the variables hold, then the following sequence of events should/can happen".
 It appears to me that this can be encoded using CTL\*.
-So, in this sense, the contribution is more in the language itself: how the sequences should look like, which kind of lines to use (dotted or solid or dashed etc.) for drawing these diagrams.
+So, in this sense, the contribution is more in the idea of using this language and how the language should be written: how the sequences should look like, which kind of lines to use (dotted or solid or dashed etc.) for drawing these diagrams.
 (The synthesis from LCSs would be a kind of distributed synthesis from CTL\* specifications.)